sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 {{< compare before="eu_before.svg" after="eu_after.svg" caption="Europe on the map (before and after adding BGP data)." >}}

+#### The Chinese Internet

 The Chinese internet is giant, but it presents a unique attribution challenge.
 Because so much of China’s domestic routing remains internal to national carriers, the global BGP table often only sees these massive networks when they peer at international hubs like Hong Kong, Los Angeles, or Frankfurt.
 An earlier version of my attribution code ended up adding all of China's IP space to these select few international hubs, which was clearly incorrect.
 It looked like China Telecom was the biggest ISP in Germany, which made it appear that China Telecom dominated Germany.
 It does not, at least not yet.
 To fix this, I implemented specific logic for China-based networks.
 I used pattern matching to parse provincial hints from APNIC WHOIS data.
 This mapped prefixes like `GD` or `SH` to their respective provincial capitals.
 I also linked ASNs to their parent organizations in PeeringDB to prevent Chinese networks from being misattributed to foreign exchange points.
 This resolved attribution for the vast majority of prefixes.
 Any remaining IP space attributed only at the country level is distributed across major domestic hubs.

 {{< compare before="cn_before.svg" after="cn_after.svg" caption="China on the map (before and after adding BGP data)." >}}

 The result is a far more realistic view of China’s internal internet topology.

+#### Ghost Networks and Spurious ASNs

+Not every entry in the global routing table represents a real network with a physical footprint.
+While investigating the data, I found several "spurious" Autonomous Systems that I had to filter out to keep the map accurate.

+For example, I had to add safety checks to prevent "IP swallowing."
+There is a massive `0.0.0.0/0` block often pinned to Australia in the APNIC database.
+Since `0.0.0.0/0` matches every single IPv4 address, that one entry would incorrectly claim the entire global IP space for Australia.
+I know they have a lot of open space down there, but that seemed excessive.

+Another prominent example was the Department of Defense (DoD).
+The DoD holds several massive `/8` blocks (like `7.0.0.0/8` and `11.0.0.0/8`).
+While this space is technically routed, it does not represent commercial internet traffic.
+In early versions of my model, the registration data for these blocks linked them to administrative offices in New York City.
+This caused my script to dump millions of military IPs onto Manhattan and incorrectly made it look like the absolute center of the universe.

+I also built a blocklist to ignore other non-geographic entities:

+- **Administrative Containers**: I filter out WHOIS entries containing `IANA-NETBLOCK`, `CIDR-BLOCK`, or `ERX-NETBLOCK`.
+These are typically placeholders for unassigned pools managed by regional registries rather than active networks.
+- **Registry Placeholders**: Specific ASNs like 721, 56, and 37069 often function as loopbacks or registry tests.

+By explicitly ignoring these, the resulting map represents the actual commercial Internet rather than the administrative database of the Internet.

 ### UX and Rendering
 In addition to adding more data to the map, I've also made several improvements to the map itself.